meenchen/Intermittent-OS/README.md

 See the [LICENSE](https://github.com/meenchen/failure-resilient-OS/blob/master/LICENSE) file for license rights and limitations

+## Contributors

+This project is co-led by Dr. Pi-Cheng Hsiu (Academia Sinica) and Dr. Tei-Wei Kuo (National Taiwan University).
+Listed below are the contributors.

+Wei-Ming Chen (Academia Sinica & National Taiwan University) Pi-Cheng Hsiu (Academia Sinica)
+Tei-Wei Kuo (National Taiwan University)

 ## Contact

-This project is co-led by Dr. Pi-Cheng Hsiu (Academia Sinica) and Dr. Tei-Wei Kuo (National Taiwan University).
-If you have any questions or comments, please contact the project manager below.
+If you have any questions or comments, please contact Wei-Ming Chen at d04922006@ntu.edu.tw.

-Contact author: Wei-Ming Chen

-Email: d04922006@ntu.edu.tw